deejom/LampStackImplementation/README.md

 - To enable the new virtual host - "sudo a2ensite projectlamp"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/57794402-b3e2-4f98-b722-4f2b6490e4a7)

-- To disable default website that comes installed with Apache - "sudo a2dissite 000-default"
+- To disable the default website that comes installed with Apache - "sudo a2dissite 000-default"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/177435ed-5a25-44e1-bd8b-0383c5d471c2)

-- To ensure the configutation file does not contain syntax eror - "sudo apache2ctl configtest"
+- To ensure the configuration file does not contain syntax error - "sudo apache2ctl configtest"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/53d00b97-c083-410a-b443-52705c3573ea)

 - To reload Apache such that these changes may take effect - "sudo systemctl reload apache2"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/e4a29040-74e0-40d0-921a-d3b6deda0566)

-At this point website is active, but the web root/var/www/projectlamp is still empty
+At this point, the website is active, but the web root/var/www/projectlamp is still empty

 - To create an index html file in that location to test if the virtual host works - "sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/52e91eb2-3987-44a7-bdf3-13facdf3ecf9)